marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 ## Common requirements of a multi-tenanted solution
 Let’s think about a very generalised application.
 We might say that a typical application has a stimulus/response design like this:

-1. Receive a stimulus of some kind (e.g. HTTP request, event, message, timer)
+1. Receive a stimulus of some kind (e.g. HTTP request, event, message, timer) and dispatch it to the appropriate handler
 1. Connect to and authenticate against one or more services within or outside the solution using appropriate credentials, in order to obtain the information required to respond to the stimulus.
 1. Process that information (and optionally respond), possibly connecting to other services within or outside the solution, using appropriate credentials, to update state related to that request.